 "These are all city trees, and they seem to be very overgrown for the space that they have here," he told KSHB 41.

-For the last two years, the two trees on the corner adjacent to his apartment, he has submitted numerous complaints to Kansas City 311.
+For the last two years, he has submitted numerous complaints to Kansas City 311 regarding the two trees on the corner adjacent to his apartment.

-Crowell says hasn't received a response to his safety concerns.
+Crowell said he hasn't received a response to his safety concerns.

 During the weekend storm, branches from the trees knocked out power lines and the building's power box.

-"I immediately knew exactly what happened," Crowell said about the damage during the weekend storm.
+"I immediately knew exactly what happened," Crowell said about the storm damage.
 "They’ve known and they’ve not done anything about it."

 The reports date back to 2023.

-KSHB 41 reached out to Evergy, who says the power in Crowell's building will go back online when apartment managers fix the power source.
+KSHB 41 reached out to Evergy, which said the power in Crowell's building will go back online when apartment managers fix the power source.
 Crowell said management is expected to fix it on Tuesday.

-KSHB 41 also reached out to the City of Kansas City, Missouri, for comment on a solution and has not received a response.
+KSHB 41 also reached out to the city of Kansas City, Missouri, for comment.
+On Tuesday, the city provided the following statement:

 "If someone had been walking on the sidewalk here when that line came down, the live wire would have hit them.
-It burnt a hole in the metal fence," explained Crowell.
+It burnt a hole in the metal fence," Crowell explained.
 "It feels like our little corner here has been neglected a fair bit...
 It’s still a disaster waiting to happen after one disaster.”

 Crowell is asking that the city fulfill his delayed complaints and remove both trees.